Swifty237/perform-back-spring/README.md

-# Title
+# Project title

-PerformBackSpring
+perform-back-spring

 # Description

 PreformBackSpring is a REST API which was designed with springboot to be part of a set of separate bricks and micro services which communicate with each other as needed.
 This set of bricks and micro services are a part of the architecture of an application named perform MMA.

-For more details on the Perform MMA application, download the presentation on the following link
+For more details on the Perform MMA application, download the presentation on the following link =>
-<a href="https://perfmma-presentation.s3.eu-west-3.amazonaws.com/Pr%C3%A9sentation+projet+Perform+MMA.pptx">Perform MMA presentation</a>
+<a href="https://perfmma-presentation.s3.eu-west-3.amazonaws.com/Pr%C3%A9sentation+projet+Perform+MMA.pptx">Perform MMA presentation</a> <br>

-To test the perform MMA application click on the following link
+To test the perform MMA application click on the following link =>
-<a href="https://perfmma.surge.sh/#/ngr-home">Perform MMA</a>
+<a href="https://perfmma.surge.sh/#/ngr-home">Perform MMA</a> <br>

 The other bricks and micro services constituting the Perform MMA application: